Archive for September 2022

 It’s my opinion, a 10-inch “equatorially mounted” (solid tube) reflector, is the largest reflector that can/could be considered portable.
 And that’s a stretch, as I have a very heavy 10-inch EQ reflector (solid tube) so this is based on my experience.

 However, this is not the case for a Dobsonian design, as many take 20 to 25-inch Newtonian’s, and sometimes “even” larger to star parties on a regular basis.
+But for me, I was always happy for someone else to bring such a large telescope. 🙂

 My experience with a 20-inch Dobsonian:

 I’ll never forget being at a star party near Blowing Rock/Boone, North Carolina, and climbing a “really” tall ladder, to observe through a 20-inch Dobsonian.
-To make things worse there was a 15 mph wind, and “of course” in total darkness.
+To make things worse there was a 15 to 20 mph wind, and “of course” in total darkness.
 I couldn’t wait to get back on ground, and decided my 10-inch reflector was all I needed!
 I just never thought astronomy should be a hazardous hobby, even greater than road cycling!

 I’ve always preferred the simplicity of both a Newtonian and refractors: